demidovd98/sm-vit/README.md

 For datasets preparation, please follow the instructions in [DATASETS.md](docs/DATASETS.md).

 ## Training and Evaluation
-For training, evaluating and reproducing the results, please follow the instructions in [RUN.md](docs/RUN.md).
+For training and evaluation, please follow the instructions in [RUN.md](docs/RUN.md).

 <hr />